 Is Drupal a good CMS for Education organizations?

-This digital transformation had been slow, its merits and legitimacy much debated…until the onset of a global pandemic.
+This digital transformation had been slow, and its merits and legitimacy were much debated…until the onset of a global pandemic.
 The focus of this post is on evaluating if Drupal is a good Content Management System (CMS) choice under the new education normal.
 This article is a continuation of the previous post.

-Education under the new normal
+Education under the New Normal

-1. Global adoption
+1. Global Adoption

 2. Inclusivity